Review by Solandia

 This is a fundamental deck and a very practical way to start learning the tarot.
 I would recommend Tell-Me Tarot to beginners, readers looking to improve keyword skills and as a transition deck from reading oracle cards to reading the tarot.
 This deck can also be included in tarot workshops as an extra learning tool.

-See card images from the Tell Me Tarot
+See sample card images from the Tell Me Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images